FFA logo wit

 Are you struggling with data and how to get the most value out of it as a food manufacturer?
-In recent years Data Science has emerged as a powerful tool in a large number of industries such as retail, finance, and supply chain.
+Data Science has emerged as a powerful tool in a large number of industries.
+Such as retail, finance, and supply chain.
 However, little has been done with it in the food industry.

-This blog explores how Data Science can help your company to compose the optimal product portfolio and go beyond the obvious.
-In particular, we explore how it can be used to predict the product's potential performance, uncover hidden relations between products, and identify customer needs and wants.
+This blog explores how Data Science can help your company to compose the optimal product portfolio.
+We explore how it can be used to forecast a product's performance, uncover hidden relations between products, and identify customer needs.

 Starting out with Data Science can be overwhelming at times. you can find a lot about it on the internet.
 But to begin our story lets first get a clear understanding of what Data Science entails:

-By applying Data Science methodologies on their own data, food manufacturers can make more informed decisions about what products to invest in and how to allocate their resources.
+By applying Data Science, food manufacturers can make more informed decisions on what products to keep or discard.

 Second, Data Science can help optimize the mix of products in a portfolio.
 By analyzing historical sales data it is possible to uncover previously unknown associations between products.
 This provides product portfolio managers with additional insights next to metrics like revenue and volume, in their product-portfolio-management-process.
 The algorithms that can help you with this are ASSOCIATION RULE MINING or MARKET BASKET ANALYSIS.